 I met Erica Graham first in the Facebook Author & Readers Group ‘Readers Review Room’.
 Erica is a Speech Language Pathologist and created these wonderful book series ‘Talking Tales’ to help little kids pronounce the sounds of letters in the English language.

-Each book in the series focuses on other core sound in the English language.
+Each book in the series focuses on another core sound in the English language.

 It is such an honor to have Erica Graham with us today!

 - Can you introduce yourself, what’s your name, where are you from… ?